 - Don’t overmix the batter once the flour is added.
 Overmixing can cause a tough, dense cake.

-- Be sure to cool the cake completely before dusting it with the sugar.
+- Be sure to cool the cake completely before dusting it with sugar.
 A warm cake will melt the sugar.

 Stay Updated